DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 - The Feature is put into a read-only mode.
 - Status changes to "Archived."
 - All environments for the Feature are turned off.
+- You may opt to archive Variables along with the Feature.

 #### Variable Warnings

 If Variables are seen in the code or evaluations are still incoming, a warning will be displayed in the archive modal.
-You can opt to archive Variables along with the Feature.

 #### Restoring a Feature